Ease of Use

 It’s important to use the setup and mistake tags within TraderSync.
 They play a major role in the advanced evaluator, simulator, and trade management modules.
 There’s no limit to how many setup and mistake tags you can create, and you can add multiple tags to any one trade.

-A neat thing about TraderSync is that it tracks a lot more about your trades than just what setup they were based on and whether they were wins or losses.
+A neat thing about TraderSync is that it tracks a lot more about your trading history than just what setup they were based on and whether they were wins or losses.
 The software automatically attaches a wealth of metadata to every trade, including what day of the week it took place, what hour it was opened, what market sector the underlying asset is in, and even the volume you traded.

 All of this data can then be used to evaluate your trading performance.
 Say you want to look at trading performance by day of the week.
 You can see your total profit and loss across all trades for each day of the week, your number of trades per day, and even the number of mistake tags you’ve added by day.